maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ![Available stores](images/stores.png)

 Instead of the Mindstorms app, you might like to try the [Spike prime software](https://education.lego.com/en-us/downloads/spike-prime/software).
 It seems identical, and it has support for the force sensor, which is missing in the Mindstorms app.
-Did not try.

 This "app" is what is normally known as an IDE (integrated development environment).
 It is an editor, compiler, uploader, debugger and help system in one.
-But LEGO calls  "the app".
+But LEGO calls it "the app".

 I have the feeling that the app updates itself, because sometimes the version number in the titlebar changes.
 However, you not always have the latest-greatest, the update is "slow".